Stains On Tile And How To Remove Them

 Water stains on your tile or bathtub can appear for a variety of reasons, even if you follow a strict cleaning regimen.
 One of the most common culprits is hard water.

-Hard water can leave unsightly spots on clear glass, and unsightly brown or white stains on bathtub finishes.
+Hard water can leave unsightly spots on clear glass, and unsightly brown or white stains on bathtub finish.

 The bad news is that a lot of toilet bowl cleaners and other chemical solvents that have the power to etch the toilet bowl can be harmful to the finish of your plexiglass bathtub and eat away at it over time.